Donaldttt/fuzzyy/README.md

 `ctrl + i`/`ctrl + f` moves up/down the buffer by one line in preview window

-you can set `g:fuzzyy_keymaps` to change these defaults.
+You can set `g:fuzzyy_keymaps` to change these defaults.

 ### Command Specific keymaps
 - FuzzyHighlights